DayOS9/neuralNetwork/README.md

 data to display how effectively the network has adjusted the weights and biases.

 Optionally, the user can also draw their own digits to be tested against the network.
+> This network has a peak recorded accuracy of 96.8 % !
+> ReLU and softmax activation functions used

 # Specifications/Dependencies